tsunami416604/azure-docs.hu-hu/articles/active-directory/hybrid/tshoot-connect-password-hash-synchronization.md

 2. Futtassa a vagy a parancsot `Set-ExecutionPolicy RemoteSigned` `Set-ExecutionPolicy Unrestricted` .

-3. Futtassa az `Import-Module ADSyncDiagnostics` parancsot.
+3. A `Import-Module ADSyncDiagnostics` parancs futtatása.

 4. Futtassa a következő parancsmagot: